qiweiyang2018/amcl-implementation-in-ROS/README.md

 ## 2 Mainstream Filters:

+Given only the mean and standard deviation of noise, the Kalman filter is the best linear estimator [refer](http://biorobotics.ri.cmu.edu/papers/sbp_papers/integrated3/kleeman_kalman_basics.pdf).
-Basic kalman filter is usually used for linear systems with Gaussian noise, and extended kalman filter can be applied for non-linear systems.
-Monte Carlo method, also called particle filter, can be applied for non-linear systems easily.
+Extended kalman filter can be applied for non-linear systems.
+On the other hand, Monte Carlo method, also called particle filter, can be applied for non-linear systems easily.
 Particle filter is computationally more expensive than Kalman filter, but easier to implement and understand.

-### 2.1 Kalman Filter(KF) and Extended Kalman Filter(EKF)
+### 2.1 Kalman Filter and Extended Kalman Filter

+#### 2.1.1 Kalman Filter(KF)
 KF in a nutshell:

 A KF is an optimal estimation algorithm mainly invented by Rudolf E. Kalman.
 Common applications include guidance and navigation systems, computer vision systems and signal processing.
 It has two major applications:

 1. The variables of interest can only be measurement indirectly.
 2. Several measurements are available from various resources but are subject to noise.

+It is **recursive** so that new measurements can be processed as they arrive.

 Specifically in this project, there are two main uncertainties existing in the localization.
 One is the control or motion uncertainty, the other measurement noisy.
 In practice, these uncertainties follow the gaussian distribution pretty well.
 KF makes use of this property and consider both of them to estimate the location.
 See the figure below: